CCurl/c3/README.md

 -ML- DUP 12 3 -MLX- inline
 ...

-Note that this approach gives the user the ultimate flexibility.
-We don't HAVE to define opcode 12 to be "DUP", we could just as easily make it "(A--AA)" (or "foo--foo/foo", or "WTF??", or whatever).
+Note that this approach gives the user the maximum flexibility.
+Opcode 12 does not have to be "DUP", it could just as easily be "(A--AA)" (or "foo--foo/foo", or "WTF??", or whatever).
 But DUP is clear and concise, so that is what is used. :)

 ## The dictionary
 - A dictionary entry looks like this: